gadventures/handlebars-helpers/README.md

 Handlebars Helpers
 ==================

 Various helpers used by gadventures.com for helping render Handlebar templates.

 Makes the following assumptions:

 * Django's gettext implementation is provided via its [Javascript Catalog](https://docs.djangoproject.com/en/dev/topics/i18n/translation/#internationalization-in-javascript-code)
-* You're using the dependencies listed in package.json (duh!)
+* For some helpers, you're using data structures presented by the G API.

 Usage
 ===